 Regional Environmental Management Plans

-1. The Commission shall consider an application for a Plan of Work [if a] [] Regional Environmental Management Plan [has been adopted] by the Council for the particular area and type of resource concerned.
+1. The Commission shall consider an application for a Plan of Work [] [based on the adopted] Regional Environmental Management Plan [] by the Council for the particular area and type of resource concerned.

+2. [In the event that an application for a Plan of Work is submitted for an area where no such Regional Environmental Management Plan exists, the drafting of a Regional Environmental Management Plan applicable to the area in concern shall be prioritised and adopted without any undue delay, taking into account Section 2, Article 15 b/c of the 1994 Agreement.]

 Regulation 45